Maintaining a balanced and nutritious diet can be hard for anyone.

 But when it comes to nutrition for the elderly, or avoiding dehydration in the elderly, we are often faced with unique challenges.
 Here are some things to keep in mind when ensuring healthy eating:

 Elderly Nutrition Tip #1:

 We all need to eat to survive, but we enjoy eating because of the way that food tastes.
 As we age, we are apt to lose up to two-thirds of our taste buds, which can lead to a decline in both taste and smell.
 For this reason, many seniors lose their appetites which can put them at risk of malnutrition.
-There is no scientific process for recreating taste buds, but studies show that adding flavored powders (varying from butter to Worcestershire to blue cheese), marinades or choosing foods with strong flavors (such as curry or garlic or onion) helps to make food enjoyable once more.
+There is no scientific process for recreating taste buds, but studies show that adding flavoured powders (varying from butter to Worcestershire to blue cheese), marinades or choosing foods with strong flavours (such as curry or garlic, or onion) helps to make food enjoyable once more.
 This can be a great way to ensure nutrition for the elderly and is significantly more preferable than adding detrimental amounts of salt to a diet!
 Including varying textures may also help make meals more appetizing.